luk036/luk036.github.io/proglang/py2cpp.md

 Introduction
 ------------

--   Python is a simple programming language, yet C++ is more powerful.
+-   Python is an easy-to-use programming language.
 -   Python could be 10X slower than C++.
 -   C++ is a strong type-checking language.
 -   Modern C++ has become more Pythonic today.